windhamdavid/custom.d/README.md

 sudo service apache2 reload
 ```

-#### Notes:
+### Notes:
 re: sync referrer-words:
 - always forget to tap ⌥ to get multiple row carets. ⌘ → to end of line.

+**2021/03**
-2021/03 - current branch was behind remote.
-Forgot I had whitelisted Screming Frog in a previous commit on the remote host.
+- current branch was behind remote.
+Forgot I had whitelisted Screaming Frog in a previous commit on the remote host.
 Used -f to overwrite.

+**2022/02**
+- updated to Version: V3.2022.02.1316
+- sync'd referrers and added some custom referrers and IPs.
+- rm screaming 🐸  from globalblacklist so I can use it.
+- since the IP blacklist is not really kept up to day, I'm using IPs gathered from several list @ [https://github.com/hslatman/awesome-threat-intelligence](https://github.com/hslatman/awesome-threat-intelligence)